pragyadaga/todo-list/README.md

 ### Future Considerations

 1. Deploy the app on some cloud service eg. Heroku
-2. Dockerize the application so that build/deployment cycle is easier and can be easily ported from one machine to another
-3. Add features to the todo app:
+2. Add features to the todo app:
     1. Add test cases - unit and integration test cases
     2. Ability to flag certain items
     3. Reorder the items present in the todo list